One of the biggest stars in music is having a birthday party right here in Central Texas and guess what? You're invited!

-"I knew of a lot of great decisions that weren't recording because major labels weren't paying attention," said Little Joe.
-"There weren't any reporting companies for us.
-I knew the audience I was already drawing that there was a market out there that needed to be exposed."
+"I knew of a lot of great groups that weren't recording because major labels weren't paying attention," said Little Joe.
+"There weren't any recording companies for us.
+I knew, from the audience was already drawing, that there was a market out there that needed to be exposed."

 The Tejano legend said he started his first record label in 1968.

 "...I wanted to record the artists that I knew, kinda like ...
 Motown," said Little Joe.

 His birthday party will feature a Bobby Pulido outdoor concert and street dance, five live bands, food vendors, arts and crafts, and more.

 Some of the groups paying tribute to Little Joe include Tyler Bigley and the Copano Cowboys, "El Chavalon" Eric Flores, "La Voz De Oro” David Marez, and Bobby Pulido.

 As his thank you to Central Texas for many years of loyal support, Little Joe himself will take the stage with La Familia and Los Hermanos Hernandez.